EvictionLab/eviction-lab-etl/README.md

 ## Deployment

-Deployment is managed by an AWS Batch job.
+Deployment is managed by a AWS Batch jobs.
 If you have an AWS account, you can use the `conf/batch_cfn.yml` CloudFormation template to create an AWS Batch job based on the Dockerfile (with the Docker image `evictionlab/eviction-lab-etl` on Docker Hub).
-Once this is set up, you can run `make deploy` to schedule a job.
+Once this is set up, you can run `make submit_jobs` to schedule a deployment.

 ## Build Census Data from Source

-Currently the Census GeoJSON is getting pulled from an S3 bucket where it has been pre-processed and gzipped.
-If you want to build this from the original Census files, run `make -f census.mk` before running `make`.
-It will create the initial GeoJSON files, and because Make uses file existence to determine dependencies you can then run `make` and any other steps as normal.
+The main `Makefile` pulls Census geography and demographic data that is pre-generated in the necessary format from the main S3 bucket.
+If any changes are made, you can re-create this data from source.
+To create the geography data, run `make -f census.mk` before generating tiles, or run `make -f demographics.mk` to generate the demographics data.

+**Note:** To create Census demographic data, you'll need to get a [Census API Key](https://www.census.gov/developers/), copy the `.env.sample` file to `.env`, add the API key in there, and run `source .env`.

 ## Create Fixture Data